-My second stadium of 2016 was on Saturday 23rd January at Bashley Road in Bashley, Hampshire.
+My second ground of 2016 was on Saturday 23rd January at Bashley Road in Bashley, Hampshire.
 The match was Bashley vs. Banbury United in the Southern League Division One South & West.

 Bashley Road is in the village of Bashley close to the northern edge of the nearby town of New Milton.
 The ground is sits adjacent to a caravan park to the east, a cricket club to the west, a garden centre to the south and fields to the north.
 The venue is just over a mile north of New Milton railway station and has been home to the club since they formed in 1947.

 Covered spectator areas make up almost all of the southern side of Bashley Road.
 These areas consist of two metal terraces towards the eastern end of the ground and a 300-seat structure including a specified section for officials.
 Attached to this seated area is a club building which includes a club shop, office and media area with a balcony extending out from this.
-The northern side of the stadium consists of two levels of concrete standing with dugouts built into lower level either side of the half-way line.
+The northern side of the ground consists of two levels of concrete standing with dugouts built into lower level either side of the half-way line.

 The remainder of the venue is uncovered hard standing.
 At the eastern end there is a large grass area behind the hard standing while at the western end there are a couple of buildings.
 One of these is a clubhouse and food outlet while the other is Bashley Village Hall.
 The north-west area is a small car park for players and officials with the club using another site down the road for spectator parking.